KurtYilmaz/cs50g-kurt-builds/README.md

 # cs50g-kurt-builds
 Windows builds from my cs50g-kurt repository.
 These games are clones of other popular games, and were made for Harvard's CS50G (GD50) course.
 Source code, assignment discriptions, and other information can be found at https://github.com/KurtYilmaz/cs50g-kurt.

+Packages for Debian and related Linux distributions (Ubuntu, Linux Mint, Elementary OS) coming soon.
+Other linux distrubution packages will not be directly supported here.
+Please follow the link above and follow the build instructions to get it running on your machine.
+[Unfortunately, it is difficult to package these games for other distributions](https://love2d.org/wiki/Game_Distribution#Distribution_for_Linux)

 ## Assignment 0 - Pong

   > Up arrow key - move up